nokichan/immich-gnome-wallpaper/README.md

      - **Stretched**: Stretch to fill the entire screen
      - **Spanned**: Span across multiple monitors
      - **Wallpaper**: Tile mode
+   - **Background Color**: Choose the color displayed around photos (when photo doesn't fill the screen)
+   - **Show Location**: Enable to display photo location from EXIF data
+     - When enabled, a notification will show the location when the wallpaper changes
+     - Click "Open in Map" to view the location in your chosen map service
+   - **Map Provider**: Choose between OpenStreetMap or Google Maps for viewing locations
    - **Select Album**: Choose a specific album from the dropdown or use "All Photos"
      - The extension will automatically load your available albums
      - Select "All Photos (no filter)" to use random photos from all albums